-The result in Proposition 6 may be important for at least three reasons.
+The result in Proposition 5 may be important for at least three reasons.
 First, the "adoption networks" of many products can form the underlying social network on which the adoption of complementary products is based.
 For example, compatible applications may only be adopted by existing adopters of a specific platform.
 Second, if inverted appropriately, it could possibly provide important information to sellers of network goods who only observe the structure of their adoption networks (or a sample of this structure), and who may be interested in understanding the structure of the underlying social network of their potential customers towards increasing product adoption.

 Third, the result is a first step towards developing techniques that may test the predictions of this theory.
+Recent work (Tucker, 2006) has provided the first empirical support of this theory of local network effects that takes network structure into account.
+The growing popularity of direct messaging products, social networking sites, and peer-to-peer networks (Krishnan et. al., 2006) leads to the widespread existence of data for future work.
 An adoption network is likely to be the richest empirical object that an interested researcher can observe.
-Proposition 6 establishes that given a distribution over the set of possible underlying social networks, and a parameter associated with a specific equilibrium, one can describe the distribution over the set of possible adoption networks.
+Proposition 5 establishes that, given a distribution over the set of possible underlying social networks, and a parameter associated with a specific equilibrium, one can describe the distribution over the set of possible adoption networks.
 This presents at least two empirical possibilities.
 Assuming a distribution over social networks and given an empirical distribution for the structure of the adoption network, one might infer which equilibrium is being played by estimating its associated threshold, and assess whether it is in fact the greatest Bayes-Nash equilibrium.
-Alternatively, assuming that the best equilibrium is being played, the degree distribution of the underlying social networks and potentially the strength of the local adoption complementarities can be estimated from empirically observed adoption networks.
+Alternatively, assuming that the best equilibrium is being played, the degree distribution of the underlying social networks and potentially the strength of the local adoption complementarities can be estimated from empirically observed adoption networks; these could form useful inputs into empirical models of interdependent consumer preferences (Yang and Allenby, 2003) that are based on a richer specification of the interdependence between consumers.
 Each of these represents an interesting direction for future research.